 Children and Puppies

 If you are considering a puppy, please remember just how much hard work they can be.
 They chew, they play bite and they are on the go most of the time.
+Puppies whether with children or not need someone to be around most of the time.
 Consider carefully whether you have really got the time and commitment?
-If you have, then a puppy if a great idea, but if you don’t then please wait until your children are older.
+If you have, then a puppy is a great idea, but if you don’t then please wait until you have the time and your children are older.
 It is really unfair on a puppy to adopt him then find out you don’t have the time for him.
 He may have missed out on valuable training but you will also have deprived another family of adopting a young puppy.

 Children and Cats

 Unless the dog is 100% cat friendly, we do not rehome to families who have both children and cats as the cat training can be quite time consuming and if you don’t have the time to do it correctly it puts both the cat and the dog at risk.
-Separation of the animals may be necessary during the early parts of the training and it is hard for children to remember to close doors.
+A cat friendly dog will have lived in a foster home with cats so we know can live alongside a cat, but it won’t have lived with your cat, or in your environment so you will still have to do the training.
+Separation of the animals may be necessary during the early parts of the training and it is hard for children to remember to ALWAYS close doors.
 We have had too many dogs returned because the adults did not have the time to follow the guidelines, because of the children, despite their initial promises.
-The dogs are rarely cat friendly – they are cat workable – this means we believe they can be trained, but you still have to do the hard work.
+Our dogs are rarely cat friendly – they are more usually cat workable – this means we believe they can be trained, but you have to do all the hard work so we only consider homing a cat workable dog to adult/teenage households.

-If the dog is marked as cat friendly (rather than cat workable) on his adoption post then it may be able to live with children as the hard work has been done.
+If the dog is marked as cat friendly (rather than cat workable) on his adoption post then it may be able to live with children as the some of the work has been done, but there is still a lot to do.